 - the project requires significant institutional cost-sharing that cannot be fully met by other sources;

-- ninety percent or more of the project funds are for student research assistantships or Materials & Supplies for student projects;
+- ninety percent (90%) or more of the project funds are for student research assistantships or materials and supplies for student projects; and

 - the assessment of the full indirect cost rate on a project with a maximum allowable total cost would reduce the amount of direct funds available for project implementation to such an extent that the scope of work or deliverable could not be accomplished.